 - 1. Configure and provision the Pulse One appliance. - 2.
-Ensure that the NFS server is properly set up. - 3.
+Ensure that the NFS server is configured correctly. - 3.
 Ensure that Pulse One appliance is on a subnet that can reach the NFS server. - 4.
 From the Pulse One CLI, run the following command: